-The constraint by the $\mathcal{MT}$ symmetry can be rewritten in another standard form of $ \mathcal{MO}H^\dag(\mathcal{MO})^{-1}=H, $ with $\mathcal{O}$ the transpose operation, and then $H$ is said to be $\mathcal{MO}$-pseudo-Hermition~\cite{ashida2020non}.
-As a result, the energy spectra can be entirely real or be composed of complex conjugate pairs.
-For a specific state, the real and complex nature of the energy corresponds to its wave function with and without the $\mathcal{MT}$ symmetry, respectively~\cite{wigner1993normal}.
+The $\mathcal{MT}$ symmetry can be understood by the semiclassical picture as illustrated in Fig.~\ref{fig1}(f).
+A quantum state under successive actions of the $\mathcal{MT}$ operation and the time evolution $U(t)$ remains the same, i.e., $U(t)\mathcal{MT}U(t)\mathcal{MT}=1$.
+The constraint by the $\mathcal{MT}$ symmetry can be rewritten in another standard form as $ \mathcal{MO}H^\dag(\mathcal{MO})^{-1}=H, $ with $\mathcal{O}$ the transpose operation, and then $H$ is said to be $\mathcal{MO}$-pseudo-Hermition~\cite{ashida2020non}.
+As a result, the energy spectra can be either entirely real or composed of complex conjugate pairs.
+For a specific state, the real (complex) nature of the energy corresponds to its wave function with (without) the $\mathcal{MT}$ symmetry~\cite{wigner1993normal}.